|Rewards Rating:||3 / 5|

 Average Yearly Rewards Value ($1,325 monthly spend)

-Other Notable Features: Baggage insurance, roadside assistance, auto rental insurance, travel assistance, travel accident insurance, ticket presale for entertainment events, extended warranty, purchase protection, return protection, dispute resolution, travel discounts, car purchase discount, Shoprunner membership, instant card number, mobile assistant, split the bill with Venmo or PayPal users and still earn rewards
+Other Notable Features: Baggage insurance, auto rental insurance, travel assistance, ticket presale for entertainment events, extended warranty, purchase protection, trip delay insurance, dispute resolution, travel discounts, car purchase discount, Shoprunner membership, instant card number, mobile assistant, split the bill with Venmo or PayPal users and still earn rewards

 Until recently, the American Express® Green Card was fast headed for irrelevance.
 Best known for its iconic look, the card offered a low return on its high annual fee, making it hard to recommend to any but the most nostalgic cardholders.